 Writers Write is your one-stop writing resource.
-In this post, we cover four super easy ways to create characters in short stories.
+In this post, we cover 4 super easy ways to create characters for short stories.

 4 Ways To Create Characters For Short Stories